No Products in the Cart

 The legalization of cannabis has opened many doors for people who want to explore alternatives or additions to prescription medication.
 Even in states where marijuana is not legal recreationally, hemp oil and CBD can still be purchased.
 Medicinal marijuana is also leading the way for recreational use - and many medicinal strains only contain CBD or higher amounts of CBD than normal marijuana strains.

 This is good news for people who use CBD as a form of treatment for a variety of ailments and illnesses.
-But even if you don’t suffer from chronic pain, you can still reap some of the health benefits of CBD.
+But even if you don’t suffer from any physical or mental illnesses, you can still reap some of the health benefits of CBD.
 This cannabinoid helps an entire biological system function, so it’s worth a try.

 Many people are hesitant to try CBD because it is naturally found in cannabis.
 Cannabis is an umbrella term for two familiar plants: marijuana and hemp.
 While both plants contain some levels of CBD, marijuana is any plant that contains more than .03% THC.